Château de Madame du Barry: Architecture

-The pavilion of Louveciennes is one of the most successful achievements of Ledoux and a prototype for Neoclassical architecture.
+The pavilion at Louveciennes is one of the most successful achievements of Ledoux and a prototype for Neoclassical architecture.
 The entry, in the form of an open semi-circular apse, with a coffered half-dome ceiling simply closed by a screen of Ionic columns, has a disposition already used by Ledoux in the house of Marie-Madeleine Guimard on the roadway of Antin.

 The coffered domes would have been an astonishing feature to Parisians, Svend Eriksen has observed.
 It leads to a room which has the form of a square with apsidal ends, intended as a dining room, where the inaugural dinner took place.
 Behind this room is an enfilade of three living rooms, the central salon du Roi flanked by salons that are each of a different plan, opening onto the view of the Seine below.
 Various services and the kitchen were established in the rusticated half-basement.

 The side towards the Seine is known from a drawing made by the British neoclassicist Sir William Chambers: in Chambers' drawing, unlike Ledoux's commemorative engraving (illustration, right), its three central bays project in the accustomed Gabriel manner, with attached Ionic columns and bas-relief panels above the severely plain window openings; in the flanking single bays the windows have plain entablatures surmounted by low plinths of concave profile.

 Ledoux's commemorative engraving of 1804 carries the severe façade right across, unbroken; Ledoux's drawings, executed long afterwards, cannot be trusted to represent the original appearance, according to Svend Eriksen, because the architect was in the habit of furnishing his drawings "with impossibly advanced features retrospectively."
 In either version the elevation reflects "Ledoux's efforts to accentuate the cuboidal structure of a building and to handle the Classical motifs with such precision and economy that the large, reticent wall-surfaces against which they are seen are rendered doubly significant and effective".